 This is pretty self-explanatory—however, when turning to friends or family for funding for your business, it’s important to hedge your bets and protect everyone’s interests.

 If you and your friend or family member agree to a loan, you’ll want to write out terms for exactly how the loan will be repaid, in what increments, and over what period of time.
 If your friend or family member is making an investment in your business, you’ll want to clarify the exact percentage of ownership or profit share that person will take, as well as the role your investor will have in business decisions moving forward.

 All in all, even if you don’t involve an attorney in the process, you should put the terms in writing and have each party sign so there are no questions later about exactly what was agreed upon.

-If you’re not familiar with these kinds of funding opportunities for small businesses through platforms like Kickstarter or Indiegogo, here’s the basic idea: You get funding for your business needs from small contributions made by a group of people.
+If you’re not familiar with these kinds of funding opportunities, here’s the basic idea: You get funding for your business needs from small contributions made by a group of people.
 Each individual contribution adds up to a bigger total, which amounts to the business funding you require.

 Through a crowdfunding platform, you share your vision for what you’ll do with the funds, set a funding goal, and then use social media and other marketing avenues to encourage potential donors to support your campaign.
 Because most crowdfunding platforms work on an “all or nothing” basis—that is, you must reach your funding goal to receive any cash at all—it often works best for those with more modest business funding requirements.